Best Places to Go Camping on Long Island with Kids

 Open year-round

 Indian Island County Park is a 275-acre park located at the estuarine mouth of the Peconic River.
 Restrooms and showers are available for campers.
 The park offers picnic tables, grills, benches, and views of a glistening Flanders Bay.
-There are 100 tent and trailer campsites.
+There are more than 100 tent and trailer campsites.
 Recreational options include fishing, hiking trails, and a bike hostel.
 Dogs must be leashed.
-The camp store and playground are closed for the 2022 season.

 11. McCann Campground – Greenport